 Moreover, both have a status indicator to help users understand how much work they’ve completed and what’s still left.

 What about managing projects remotely?

-Amidst the COVID-19 pandemic, one thing’s for sure that managing projects would be more or less a hybrid process, with remote work being at the center of almost every organization of every size.
+Amidst the COVID-19 pandemic, one thing’s for sure — managing projects would be more or less a hybrid process, with remote work being at the center of almost every organization of every size.

 In that light, one of the features that stands out in both tools is the “Goals” feature.
 Asana’s goals work much the same way as ClickUp’s, with both of them helping users better visualize their projects and chart out a plan to achieve them.

-However, Asana does offer an additional benefit of linking the goal to a parent goal, thus, helping users better visualize and organize their projects.
+However, Asana does offer one additional benefit of linking the goal to a parent goal, thus, helping users better visualize and organize their projects.

 ClickUp goes a step further with its “Pulse” feature that helps organizations or project managers, for that matter, know what people are doing and when they are online.
 This, in turn, addresses the need for monitoring amidst the “new normal,” which again is guided by an inclination towards remote working.

 You can also learn more about their detailed reviews here: